-How much does a Tesla Solar Roof cost?
+How Much Does a Tesla Solar Roof Cost?

 technician checking the data board while on top of a roof covered with solar panels

-Let’s get right to it — putting a Tesla Solar Roof on your home will likely cost anywhere from $60,000 to $120,000, depending on where you are, the size of your home and your system’s specifications.
+If you’re interested in putting a Tesla Solar Roof on your home, it’ll typically cost anywhere from $50,000 to $160,000, according to our research.
+What you’ll pay depends on where you are, the size of your home and your system’s specifications.
 That includes materials, labor, permitting and other installation expenses.
+A price range that wide can make it difficult to predict how much a Tesla Solar Roof will cost for your property and whether the investment is worth it overall.

 Key insights